All batteries contain substances which are harmful if swallowed.

 Before you purchase an electrical device, research what type of batteries it takes and whether they are recyclable.
 Rechargeable batteries can be purchased for use in most appliances i.e. digital cameras, torches, remote controls etc. Also check if there is an option to purchase a device with USB-charging capability instead of disposable batteries.

-Solar powered technology is advancing and solar powered products are becoming more widely available i.e. solar powered backpack that charges your mobile phone, laptop and MP3 player is already available.
+Solar powered technology is advancing and solar powered products are becoming more widely available i.e. solar powered backpack that charges your mobile phone, laptop and other devices is already available.

 Help the environment by using only rechargeable batteries, as non-rechargeable batteries are not able to be reused.